futurice/wappuapp-backend/functions/README.md

 * serve functions locally for debugging etc.: firebase serve --only functions

+* set function http endpoint header secret key: firebase functions:config:set functions.secret=""

+  this header is added in function-core for all firebase function http communication and checked in the function handler --> if missing, do nothing this should also be configured in .env

 * database.rules.json should be uploaded to firebase database

 * all firebase functions are called from core/function-core